NotDarkn/website/README.md

   </tbody>
 </table>

 > **Note**: These features can be removed, or added, by the user at any time.
 Modify the code at `/src/pages/` + `/public/` if you wish to modify anything.
 Documentation is not provided, however the code is simple enough to add, remove, or configure anything.
+Please also note that the file host is hosted thanks to [onedrive-cf-index](https://github.com/lyc8503/onedrive-cf-index-ng).

 ## 🔍 Helpful Contributors
 <table id='credit'>